Pterostilbene increases BDNF

 Higher levels of BDNF can increase cognition, mood, productivity and memory.
 And decrease the risk of neurodegenerative diseases like Alzheimer’s and Parkinson’s Disease.

 In this post we investigate why BDNF is so critical for optimal cognitive performance.
-And how you can increase BDNF naturally.
+And how you can increase BDNF naturally with a healthy diet and the right nootropic supplements.

 BDNF is a protein that is encoded in humans by (oddly enough) the BDNF gene.
 BDNF is part of the neurotrophin family of growth factors which are related to Nerve Growth Factor (NGF).